scalableinternetservices/ucsb_website/project0.md

 - an external CSS file written by you and hosted on the same domain
 - an unordered list with at least three items
 - a table with at least 2 columns and at least 3 rows
-- a hyperlink to the github repository containing the source code
+- a hyperlink to the GitHub repository containing the source code

 ### Verification Script